taeewonnn/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User selects an event or remains in global contact list.
-2. User specific the tags he wants to filter by.
+2. User specifies the tags he wants to filter by.
 3. Eventy displays the matching global contacts or event invitees, depending on whether an event was selected. </br>
    *Use case ends*